“Breaks are as vital to musicians as they are to athletes.”

 That said, if we become fatigued or feel physical discomfort during practice, we should stop and rest for a more prolonged period.
 If symptoms of pain or discomfort persist, we should seek the aid of a healthcare professional (see Heeding the Signs of Injury).

-The following are 3 types of breaks that I recommend and explore more fully in The Musician’s Way: active, diverting, and restorative.
+The following are 3 types of breaks that I recommend and explore more fully in The Musician’s Way: 1. active breaks; 2. diverting breaks; 3. restorative breaks.

 3 Types of Breaks that Prevent Injury & Enhance Productivity